 We’ve reached Chapter 5 from Cubicles, Blood, and Magic.
-If you missed the earlier chapters, click here.
 This Tuesday we start with Dorelai beginning to spy on Jake.
 Here is the entire fifth chapter from this contemporary fantasy novel.
 (PG-13)

 Cubicles, Blood, and Magic: Dorelai Chronicles, Book One